-The BA English Literature and History is constructed around a clear and rigorous sense of the current state of each discipline.
+The BA English Literature and Creative Writing is constructed around a clear and rigorous sense of the current state of each discipline.
 In keeping with this, innovative and imaginative methods of learning and teaching are used which will engage you and inspire in you a keen sense of the lively and mobile nature of your subjects.
 These methods are focused particularly in developing in you a critical self-reflexivity and an awareness of your own learning experience throughout the modules, not just when engaging in summative assessments.

-These learning and teaching methods on the course vary according to the nature of the modules and their topics.
+These learning and the teaching methods on the course vary according to the nature of the modules and their materials.
 This is to ensure effective development of knowledge and skills while being matched to the particular nature of the subjects.
-There are very few formal lectures in English modules and the principal mode of teaching and learning is in two-hour seminar sessions, in which groups of around 20 students participate in a flexible range of activities.
-History modules adopt a more traditional lecture/seminar format.
-The seminar in both subjects allows for teacher and student presentations, for analysis, discussion, teacher and peer feedback, and group work and group debates.
-Many modules also arrange study visits to museums, archives, galleries, libraries, theatre and other London locations.
+There are very few formal lectures and the principal mode of teaching and learning is in two-hour seminar sessions, in which groups of around 20 students participate in a flexible range of activities.
+This format allows for teacher and student presentations, for analysis, discussion, teacher and peer feedback, and group work and group debates, and you will find all these activities, and many others, in our literature seminars.
+Creative writing seminars are often in the form of a workshop on drafts of your writing.
+Many modules also arrange field trips to museums, galleries, libraries, or the theatre.
 In addition to these types of class, we also offer tutorials.
 These are very small group classes, of three or four students, in which you will be offered detailed, personalised help and support in the skills and topics that are central to success in your studies.
-At level 6, you will receive individual supervision for your dissertation.
+At level 6, you will receive individual supervision for your writing project.